 1.2 Convenient Navigation

 Good navigation makes the path through the sales funnel as smooth as possible.
-It should be simple for any buyer to switch between the sections, find goods, explore the catalog and product pages, choose something, change their mind, and leave the dead ends.
+It should be simple for any buyer to switch between the sections, find goods, explore the catalog and, choose something, change their mind, and leave the dead ends.

 The “User control and freedom” point underlines the importance of the “Undo”, “Cancel”, “Redo” buttons.
 They’re indispensable when a customer does something by mistake or wants to change their shopping scenario.
 Also, a store must have a clear “go back” option.